gcovr/gcovr/CONTRIBUTING.rst

     please explain why we need this change and what your PR does.
     If this PR fixes an open issue, reference that issue in the pull request description.
-    Add a reference to the issue in the ``CHANGELOG.rst``, if the change should not be visible in the changelog (minor or not of interest), add the following string to a single line in the PR
+    Add a RST file with the changelog snippet to the directory ``doc/source/changelog.new``, if the change should not be visible in the changelog (minor or not of interest), add the following string to a single line in the PR body:
-    body:

         [no changelog]